polterguy/phosphorusfive/README.md

 Having Micro in your _"modules"_ folder is **crucial** - Since most other modules depends upon Micro being installed.
 Other modules are optional.

+When you have downloaded the source code, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside if your Phosphorus Five source code folder.

 ## Creating your own apps

 Phosphorus Five is created in C#, but relies upon _"Hyperlambda"_, which is a modularised web application programming language, for